Hire Your Children as Employees for your Business to Save Taxes

 Increased Audit Risk:

 As stated already, you can anticipate a greater likelihood of an audit.
 To be clear, generally, the risk of audit shouldn’t be a factor because if any given position by a company is well substantiated through proper documentation and is allowed under the laws and regulations, an audit is not a “big deal” most of the time.
+I advise clients to ALWAYS plan on an audit and conduct their affairs assuming one will happen.
 Most audits are performed via mail and requests for documentation isn’t necessarily a serious burden.
 However, from a pragmatic point of view, even when legitimate and there is no risk of penalties, fines, or additional costs, if there is very little tax savings combined with additional cost and work if audited, sometimes it makes sense to just pass on any given strategy.
 That’s a question only the business owner can make as people have different views and opinions on what is worthwhile and what isn’t.
 In order to help determine if any given strategy makes sense for you, it’s important to receive competent and professional tax advice from someone who can properly guide you.

 Complex Rules to follow: